How do we conduct these?

-Criminal Record Checks
+UK Criminal Record Checks.

-Spent and Unspent Convictions
+Spent and Unspent Convictions.

 A conviction is deemed spent when a defined period of time (or rehabilitation period) has passed after the individual has been sentenced.
 The Rehabilitation of Offenders Act sets out rehabilitation periods for each type of crime.
 Once a conviction is spent, it will no longer appear on a basic disclosure certificate.
 Spent convictions should not count against a candidate.

-Subject Access Requests
+Subject Access Requests.

-International Criminal Checks
+International Criminal Checks.

-Vero always uses the official issuing body, where one exists.
-Where there is no issuing body, but criminal records can be legitimately used for pre-employment screening, we use court record searches as the best available alternative.
-We are also able to advise on Subject Access Request procedures where legally permissible.
+Vero always uses the official issuing body, where one exists, to retrieve background information on your candidate for employment.
+Where there is no issuing body, but criminal records can be legitimately used for pre-employment screening, we search for the candidate in available court and public records.
+We are also able to advise on Subject Access Request procedures where appropriate.